BlogData RoomsData Room for Private Equity in 2026: Fund, Deal, and LP Workflows (5 Real Examples)

 Branding options

 Custom domains (investors.yourfirm.com), logo branding, and email-template customization make the LP experience feel institutional.
-White-label is important for placement agents and advisors representing multiple PE firms.
+White-label is important for placement agents and advisors representing multiple PE firms, who need each fund's data room to sit on the GP's brand rather than the placement agent's or the VDR vendor's URL.

 How to set up a private equity data room